 The Lions then gifted a second goal to the visitors moments later.
 O’Neill’s horrible back pass was halfway between Rowe and two Montreal attackers.
 Rowe came off his line to try to clear it but got only Maxi Urruti.
 That left Ignacio Piatti to deposit his ninth goal against Orlando into an empty net to make it 2-0 in the 15th.
 Rowe was booked for taking down Urruti.

 “You cannot start games like that,” O’Connor said.
 “And then, if you are going to start the game like that you need to have to have a stronger mentality.”

 Making matters worse was that Johnson was forced to the locker room for concussion protocol.
 He had returned from the early collision in which he was knocked down from behind by Samuel Piette and his head hit on Victor Cabrera as he fell.
-Johnson returned to the match but must not have felt right and he left the pitch with his team down, 2-0, eventually being replaced by Cristian Higuita.
+Despite returning to the match, Johnson must not have felt right, and he left the pitch with his team down, 2-0, eventually being replaced by Cristian Higuita.

 “It looks like he’s suffering from a blow to the head, so I think the safest thing obviously was to take him off,” O’Connor said of Johnson’s injury.
 “It was a blow for us, because obviously he’s someone who has been playing very well.
 Even in the first couple of minutes, he steals the ball in the midfield, drives to the top of the box…it looked like a free kick, but it wasn’t given.”